Óscar Romero: Bishop and Archbishop

 On 12 March 1977, Rutilio Grande, a Jesuit priest and personal friend of Romero who had been creating self-reliance groups among the poor, was assassinated.
-His death had a profound impact on Romero, who later stated: "When I looked at Rutilio lying there dead I thought, 'If they have killed him for doing what he did, then I too have to walk the same path.'"
+His death had a profound impact on Romero, who later stated: "When I looked at Rutilio lying there dead I thought, 'If they have killed him for doing what he did, then I too have to walk the same path.
 Romero urged the government to investigate, but they ignored his request.
 Furthermore, the censored press remained silent.

 Tension was noted by the closure of schools and the lack of Catholic priests invited to participate in government.
 In response to Grande's murder, Romero revealed an activism that had not been evident earlier, speaking out against poverty, social injustice, assassinations and torture.

 On 15 October 1979, the Revolutionary Government Junta (JRG) came to power amidst a wave of human rights abuses by paramilitary right-wing groups and the government, in an escalation of violence that would become the Salvadoran Civil War.
-Romero criticized the United States for giving military aid to the new government and wrote an open letter to President Jimmy Carter in February 1980, warning that increased US military aid would "undoubtedly sharpen the injustice and the political repression inflicted on the organized people, whose struggle has often been for their most basic human rights."
-This letter was then sent, via telegram, from the U.S. embassy in El Salvador to Washington D.C.
+Romero criticized the United States for giving military aid to the new government and wrote an open letter to President Jimmy Carter in February 1980, warning that increased U.S. military aid would "undoubtedly sharpen the injustice and the political repression inflicted on the organized people, whose struggle has often been for their most basic human rights."
+This letter was then sent, via telegram, from the U.S. embassy in El Salvador to Washington, D.C.
 Carter did not directly respond to the letter; instead, Cyrus Vance, the Secretary of State, wrote a telegram back to the U.S. embassy.
 The telegram carried a very contradictory message, both stating that the United States will not interfere but will respond to the Revolutionary Government Junta's requests.
 It is unknown if Archbishop Romero received the telegram.

 On 11 May 1979, Romero met with Pope John Paul II and unsuccessfully attempted to obtain a Vatican condemnation of the Salvadoran military regime for committing human rights violations and its support of death squads, and expressed his frustration in working with clergy who cooperated with the government.
 He was encouraged by Pope John Paul II to maintain episcopal unity as a top priority.

 As a result of his humanitarian efforts, Romero began to be noticed internationally.
 In February 1980, he was given an honorary doctorate by the Catholic University of Louvain.